return42/sphkerneldoc/linux_src_doc/include/linux/thermal_h.rst

 get_trend
     a pointer to a function that reads the sensor temperature trend.

+set_trips
+    a pointer to a function that sets a temperature window.
+When this window is left the driver must inform the thermal core via thermal_zone_device_update.

 set_emul_temp
     a pointer to a function that sets sensor emulated